-Considering they are “Random Campsites,” most of the campsites do not have any signs or park gates to point you in the right direction.
-Instead, you need to keep a keen eye out for roadside trails and have a willingness for a bit of off-roading.
+Considering they are “Random Campsites,” most campsites do not have any signs or park gates to point you in the right direction.
+Instead, you need to keep a keen eye out for roadside trails and be willing to go off-roading.

 One popular camping area is well signed: The Preachers Point Recreation Area.
 This is the easiest campground to get to, and the access road is easy to navigate.
 This is the only camping area with signage, so it can be tough to score a site at this popular spot – if you are looking for somewhere quiet and more isolated, test your luck at finding an unsigned camping area.

-All along Abraham Lake, and part of the river leading up to the lake, you can find front-country campsites.
-The best tactic in finding the campsites is to keep an eye out along the tree line for dirt roads and access points.
+You can find front-country campsites all along Abraham Lake and part of the Saskatchewan River leading up to the lake.
+The best tactic in finding the campsites is to keep an eye out for dirt roads and access points along the tree line.

 Finding a Camp Site at Abraham Lake

 As mentioned earlier, the campsites around Abraham Lake are endless.
-Though these beautiful campgrounds are free, getting to them still comes at a fee: some patience and a little determination.
+Though these beautiful campgrounds don’t need a reservation, getting to them still requires some patience and a little determination.
 Be sure to give yourself plenty of time to find a campsite so that you don’t feel rushed in choosing one.

-To find a campsite, follow the David Thompson Highway until you are close to the lake – about 25 minutes past the Saskatchewan River Crossing.
+Follow the David Thompson Highway until you are close to the lake – about 25 minutes (32 km) past the Saskatchewan River Crossing to find a campsite.
 Once you’re close, begin looking for dirt paths entering the trees on the right side of the road.
 The paths leading to campsites will be fairly well defined, leading you off the highway and into the trees.

 We drove along the highway until we saw a well-defined dirt path entering the trees, then pulled off to check it out.
 Airing on the side of caution, we explored the path on foot before aimlessly hauling our vehicle down an unknown dirt road.
-As we approached the waterfront, we found a long row of campsites and some fellow campers!
+We found a long row of campsites and some fellow campers as we approached the waterfront!

-Random Camping has a lot of perks – including being able to enjoy beautiful campsites for free!
+Random Camping has a lot of perks.
 Abraham Lake camping has been one of my favorite car-camping campsites to date, but there are a few things you should keep in mind before venturing to this random camping site:

 - There are no utilities at the campsites: considering this is a random camping area, there are no utilities for use when camping at Abraham Lake.
 The Preacher’s Point Recreation Area has a couple drop toilets, and a few sites along the lake have fire rings, but that is about it.
 There are no picnic tables, and it is unlikely that your campsite will have a toilet nearby, so plan accordingly and bring toilet paper (but remember to pack it out).

 - No cell phone service: When driving to Abraham Lake from Banff, we lost cell phone service well before reaching the lake – cell phone service cuts out just after getting on the Icefields Parkway.
 If coming from Jasper, you won’t have service once you leave the town.
 There is no cell phone service at the lake, and no service until you get to Nordegg.
 If you are doing any hiking around Abraham Lake, consider getting a Garmin InReach.